Cobre is the backbone of Strategic Mineral PLC’s (LON:SML) multi-project strategy.

 Strategic hopes that Leigh Creek can become a Cobre Mark Two, in terms of cash generation anyway.

-The company holds three approved mining leases for the project covering a number of copper oxide deposits including Lorna Doone, Lynda, Mountain of Light, and Mount Coffin.
+Acquired in March the company holds three approved mining leases for the project covering a number of copper oxide deposits including Lorna Doone, Lynda, Mountain of Light, and Mount Coffin.

 Resources are estimated at 3.61mln tonnes at 0.69% copper for 24,900t of copper metal.